The Amsterdam-Berlin ICE train service is a great way to travel between the two cities during the day.

 The European Sleeper is a 3x weekly night train service which serves the Amsterdam-Berlin route.
 You can find out more on our Amsterdam-Berlin travel page which overviews all trains, flights and buses between the cities.

-Book with NS International site or the Trainline site
+Book with the Trainline site or with NS International site

 Sources: our own trips provided the main context in addition to info from Deutsche Bahn and NS.

-This article was originally published on 31 May 2024.
+This article was last updated on 13 November 2025, originally published in 2024.

 Links on AmsterdamTips.com may pay us an affiliate commission.